randalrausch/disruptwell/README.md

 #  --------- To be organized ----------------------
+    - Reason on data, and take action
+          - artificial intelligence, streaming analytics,
+          - lots and lots and lots of data.  what to do with it?

+          - once it becomes cost effective.... save more money than spend, will really take off
+          - and continue to drive that productivity/efficiency curve.
 # Key Points
 - Change will happen, and it will happen exponentially faster
 - The drive for Productivity (Faster, cheaper, more efficiently)